Thom1729/Sublime-JS-Custom/README.md

 Alternatively, you can install JS Custom manually by cloning it into your Packages directory as “JSCustom”.

+JS Custom relies on Sublime's built-in JavaScript package for some functionality, including regular expression highlighting, so you should not disable the built-in package.

 ## Usage

 JS Custom ships with two example configurations: “JS Custom - Default” and “JS Custom - React”.
 These should automatically be built and available for use upon installation.